AdobeDocs/experience-manager-65.en/help/assets/limitations.md

 ## Unsupported web browser and operating system combinations for Dynamic Media {#unsupported-browser-os}

-Dynamic Media do not support the following web browser and operating system combinations.
+Dynamic Media does not support the following web browser and operating system combinations.

 * Internet Explorer 11 + Windows 7
 * Internet Explorer 11 + Windows 8.1